stanschepers/information_retrieval/report2/Report 2 Topic Modeling.md

 Earlier versions of`gensim ` provided twee implementations of the LDA: normal LDA and Mallet LDA.
 The normal (gensim) LDA uses an *online variational Bayes algorithm* by Hoffman et al. Mallet LDA uses optimized *Gibbs sampling algorithm* by Yao et al. Note that MALLET is Java-based statistical NLP packacke that requires to be installed separately [^mallet].
 Current versions of `gensim`don't have to wrapper class to use MALLET so this is added the code from earlier version.

 This source [^optimal] claims that using Mallet LDA will increase the coherence scores by a few points.
 The results between the comparison are shown below.
 Note that for this experiments `SpaCy`preprocessing was used.
+For 'translating' MalletLDA to GenSimLDA I used code from [^mallettransform].

 | Model      | Coherence Mean |
 | ---------- | -------------- |